-Back in the good ‘ol days, i’d often use a prompt from Suzanne Burke’s blog, or Indies Unlimited as inspiration to write a few words, and sometimes i’d share them at those sites, or, sometimes i’d just post them on the blog.
-In recent years, I’ve taken to using random image generators as IU’s gone silent, and I’m afraid we’ve lost Sooze.
+In days of yore when i felt like writing but nothing was shaking loose, i’d sometimes use a prompt from one of several websites as inspiration.
+Sometimes i’d share them at those sites, or, sometimes i’d just post them on the blog.
+In recent years, I’ve taken to using random image generators as all of those sites have gone silent.

 But such was the genesis of Frog Bottom, and it’s what started this one, this image offered and it began with a couple of dudes carrying on a blithe and trivial conversation about the – whatever he is: That was their conversation.
 However, there were a couple of other factors that brought this to bloom, one invoked by the image, and also, a story i never wrote.

-The story involved a silicon-based, alien species, and a character that was so offended that his daughter would be expected to sacrifice herself (long story) that he sacrificed his own skin to save her and blew up the entire civilization.
-Then he blew up the humans that discovered them, who errantly arrive at the conclusion that they introduced something to cause the destruction.
+That story involved a silicon-based, alien species, and a character that was so offended that his daughter would be expected to sacrifice herself (long story) that he sacrificed his own skin to save her and blew up the entire civilization.
+Then he blew up the humans that discovered them, who then errantly conclude that they introduced something to cause the destruction.

 Evidently, this is a story that was given more than a passing thought.
 There was research into what silicon based life forms would look like.
 There were searches on ammoniac explosives.
 There was an amusing format laid out because, you know: I like fucking around with formats.
 The story follows that format for three, full sketched out installments.
 An entire trilogy’s sketched out – not something i do, you know.